 Is it too late to take emergency contraception?

-Originally Published: February 10, 2012
+Originally Published: April 10, 2014

-Depending on the pharmacy you use, Plan B One-Step, Next Choice, Ella,and Levonorgestrel Tablets generally cost anywhere from $35.00 to $60.00 in the United States.
-Also, check the Plan B site as they frequently offer coupons.
+You were wanting to go to a clinic in order to get Plan B for free, but many are not aware that Plan B One-Step® and other generic one-pill formulations of EC can be found on the shelves at your local drugstores and pharmacies.
+No prescriptions are needed and there are no age restrictions to purchase them.
+Depending on the pharmacy you use, Plan B One-Step®, Next Choice®, My Way®, and Ella®, generally cost anywhere from $35.00 to $60.00 in the United States (Note: Ella® is prescription only).
+You might also want to check the Plan B site as they frequently offer coupons.
 Your clinic may offer free services and free EC, in which case waiting for the clinic to open may make sense financially.
-But if the clinic will charge you even a small fee for the visit, it may be worth going directly to the pharmacy, not only because you could get your Plan B more quickly, but also because you could bypass any fee you’d have to pay at the clinic to see a health care provider.
-Additionally, some clinics will call in EC prescriptions for you to bypass the visit.
-A final option in the future may be to ask your health care provider to write you a prescription that you can fill on your own and have on hand in case it happens again.
-That way, you’ll already have the pills at home and can take them much sooner after unprotected sex.
+But if the clinic will charge you even a small fee for the visit, it may be worth going directly to a pharmacy, not only because you could get EC more quickly, but also because you could bypass any fee you’d have to pay at the clinic to see a health care provider.
+If you live in one of the five boroughs of New York City, EC is available, 24 hours a day, at any public hospital for free.
+In the future, you might also consider picking up an extra dose to have on hand so that you can take it as soon as possible when needed after sex (it’s never a bad idea to back up your birth control!).